zhenliatbrown/MESO-DPD_LAMMPS/doc/src/region2vmd.rst

 <Build_package>` page for more info.

-Only the following region styles are currently supported: *block*, *cylinder*, *cone*, *sphere*.
+Only the following region styles are currently supported: *block*, *cone*, *cylinder*, *prism*, and *sphere*.
 For region style *cone* one of the two radii must be zero, since the equivalent VMD graphics primitive does not support truncated cones.

 Moving or rotating regions as well as unions or intersecting regions are also currently not supported.